meadowsys/mc-stuff/README.md

 - [fabrishot](https://github.com/ramidzkh/fabrishot) (client): take high-resolution screenshots
 - [HDSkins](https://github.com/minelittlepony/hdskins/) (client): high resolution skins
 - [Hydrogen](https://github.com/CaffeineMC/hydrogen-fabric) (client and/or server): things of which are too dangerous to put in Lithium
+- [Indium](https://github.com/comp500/Indium) (client): an addon mod for Sodium that implements the Fabric Rendering API, required to support other graphics mods that use the API
 - [LambDynamicLights](https://github.com/LambdAurora/LambDynamicLights/) (client): dynamic lights mod
 - [Litematica](https://github.com/maruohon/litematica) (client): schematic mod
 - [Lithium](https://github.com/CaffeineMC/lithium-fabric) (client and/or server): performance optimisation mod that is designed to not break things